pagkly/Zed/Investopedia3/The Wide Variety Strategy for Retailing.md

 ### Key Takeaways

 -   A wide variety merchandising strategy draws customers in with an impressive array of products in a relatively compact space.
--   The deep [assortment strategy](https://www.investopedia.com/terms/a/assortment-strategy.asp), by contrast, offers a greater range of sizes, colors, styles, and brands.
+-   The deep [[assortment strategy]](https://www.investopedia.com/terms/a/assortment-strategy.asp), by contrast, offers a greater range of sizes, colors, styles, and brands.
 -   Wide variety can be most effective in a boutique or small store.
 -   A wide variety store can compete with big box stores by offering superior service and a more enjoyable shopping experience.